IsraelCohen54/Design-Pattern-C-/README.md

 State.

 (not implemented but important, a reminder:
-Structural: Flyweight (save memory by pointing to an already existing instance),
 Behavioural: Command (encapsulation, and save commands to later use), Strategy (change algorithm behavior at runtime), Iterator, Interpreter(used with language/math understanding)).

 To my use, if ever needed: